2ndSightLab/ai-tracker/issues.md

 🟡 Stuck in all directions and connot test any further until I fix the following.
 What I have to do now is re-set up my Kiro environment or use an account temporarily in my old environment until I fix and deploy Kiro in the new environment.
 Since I deleted my old instances and AWS Identity center I'm going to set up a temp OU and account for this purpose

-🟡 Rename and account - name, email, alias
+🟡 Rename and account - name, email, alias - use this before closing an account

 🟡 Last time I set up Kiro it seemed like there was something duplicated in there.